jyeunicepark/blog/projects.md

 ### Projects

-So far I've only completed a few projects related to data analytics / cleaning with the help of an online course (Dataquest).
+Here are a few projects related to data analytics / cleaning I've completed

 You can see them [here](https://github.com/jyeunicepark).